linas/i370-bigfoot/README.md

 For Linas to continue after this was pointless; the last version of Bigfoot was from November 1999.
 And that was that for the next 25 years.
+Mostly.
+The i370 compiler and assembler continued to receive patches from Paul Edwards, Dave Pitts and others: the compiler and assembler were also used in other projects, mostly relating to MVS.

 Recently, I was contacted, and asked if I could revive the project.
 I don't know that I want to: its not as if I don't have enough to do,